Ronnie Boon: Rugby career

-In 1931, having qualified as a teacher, Boon left Wales to study at Dunfermline College of Education, before teaching at Dunfermline High School, while in Scotland he turned out for Dunfermline, though would still play for Cardiff when ever he could.
+In 1931, having qualified as a teacher, Boon left Wales to study at Dunfermline College of Education, before teaching at Dunfermline High School, while in Scotland he turned out for Dunfermline, though would still play for Cardiff whenever he could.
 In 1933 Boon was chosen to face England at Twickenham, a stadium Wales had failed to win at in ten attempts.
 Captained by Watcyn Thomas, Boon later argued that the Welsh forwards deserved all the credit for the Welsh victory even though Boon scored all the Welsh points in a 7–3 victory.
 At half-time, England led the game 3–0 with a try from Walter Elliot; but soon after the restart, England's Ronald Gerrard kicked a loose ball across the ground straight into Boon's arms, and he calmly drop kicked the ball through the posts to take a 4–3 lead.
 A few minutes later Boon had extended the lead when the ball came back from a maul to Davey, who passed to Boon, and with the English defence out of position, he crossed at the corner and touched the ball down behind the posts for a try.
 Vivian Jenkins converted the try which was registered on the score board, but strangely the referee would later disallow the attempt after the game.
 The decision did not change the result, and Wales had finally beaten the 'Twickenham bogey' and Boon was hailed as a Welsh hero.
 Boon missed the next game against Scotland due to a knee injury but was back to face Ireland.
 Wales lost the game and the Welsh selectors dropped 11 of the squad from future fixtures.
 Those that never played for Wales again after that game included Watcyn Thomas, Arthur Lemon, Harry Bowcott, Lonza Bowdler and Boon himself.